 Places to See

 There are two places of significant mention - the Black Mansion (also known as Woodlawn Museum) and Birdsacre.
 The Black Mansion, built in 1828 for Colonel John Black, is preserved in historical detail with rare period furniture.
 Colonel Black was a key figure in understanding the true wealth of the area, including as far east as Gouldsboro, was not in agriculture but rather in lumber.
-This key distinction opened up the region's development and dispersion of its natural woodland resource to the world, largely via the Union River.
+This key distinction opened the region's development and dispersion of its natural woodland resource to the world, largely via the Union River.
 Historically accurate costumed guides are ready to explain the history and furnishings of the main mansion and its outer buildings from May 15 through October 31.
-Grounds are open year round.
+Grounds are open year-round.

 Birdsacre